corda/corda-docs-portal/content/en/docs/corda-enterprise/4.3/node-upgrade-notes.md

 ## Step 4.
 Replace `corda.jar` with the new version

-Replace the `corda.jar` with the latest version of Corda.
+Download the latest version of Corda from [our Artifactory site](https://software.r3.com/artifactory/webapp/#/artifacts/browse/simple/General/corda/net/corda/corda-node).
                 Make sure it’s available on your path, and that you’ve read the [Release notes](release-notes.md).
 Pay particular attention to which version of Java this node requires.